 If two opposing teams have similar colour uniforms, it is the responsibility of the home team to use a different coloured bib.
 These bibs are kept in the equipment room.
 Please wash and return the bibs at training the following week.

 PLAYER AWARDS

+I AM ALSO READING UP ABOUT THIS AS I THINK COACHES MAY BE ABLE TO ENTER THIS AS THEY GO.
+IN PLAYHQ.

-Two awards per team are presented to players in our U13 and up teams.
+Two awards per team are presented to players in our U11 and up teams.
 These awards can be for Best Player, Best Team Spirit, Most Improved, Coaches Award or similar that the Coach would like to acknowledge.
 As a Coach you will need to determine how these awards are chosen throughout the year.